srobo/website/_posts/2024-09-02-sr2025-registration-open.md

 hosted at the University of Southampton on October 12th.
 During the event the game and the structure of the competition will be announced.

-The competition year will culminate in an in-person competition over two days in around Easter 2025, which will see the robots compete through a league stage and a seeded knockout.
+The competition year will culminate with an in-person competition over two days around Easter 2025.
+This will see the robots compete through a league stage and a seeded knockout.
 As usual the prizes will recognise not only the teams which come top in the knockouts, but also those who excel in other ways.